Gboster-0/DMM-To-VMF/textures_mirror/README.md

 1. Search up garry's mod in your steam library, right-click into "Manage >> Browse local files"
 2. Now you should be at the 'C:\Program Files (x86)\Steam\steamapps\common\GarrysMod' directory, go into '.\garrysmod\materials'
 3. Then copy-paste the "ss13" folder inside, now you have all the textures you need. (remember to delete them later when you get bored of the novelty)

+## How to make them
+Best to search up a youtube video, i learned a long time ago so don't remember much.
+You do need VFTedit tho.